COVID-19 impact on informal workers in Warwick Junction

 Our WhatsApp communication channel was established at the start of the lock-down period in order to communicate valuable information to our database of informal workers.
 The informal workers have also used this platform in order to keep us informed of their experiences during the pandemic.

-WIEGO is an international organization with a research and policy agenda aimed at ‘increasing the visibility of the working poor in the informal economy’ with a particular focus on women informal workers.
-WIEGO has been a partner of AeTs for many years.
-The COVID-19 research project involves in-depth interview with informal workers in 12 cities around the world, with the intention of gaining a thorough understanding of the ways in which the pandemic has impacted their lives.
-3 of AeTs team members will be undertaking 180 interviews in total; 60 with street vendors, 60 with market traders and 60 with informal recyclers.
-The interviews will be conducted in isiZulu and the data will be uploaded onto Survey Monkey.
-Each interview will take approximately 45 minutes so the interview and uploading process should be complete by the end of July.
+The first round of the COVID-19 research project took place in June and July of 2020 and involved in-depth interview with informal workers in 12 cities around the world, with the intention of gaining a thorough understanding of the ways in which the pandemic has impacted their lives.
+AeT team members undertook 180 interviews in total; 60 with street vendors, 60 with market traders and 60 with informal recyclers.
+The interviews (which took approximately 45 minutes each) were conducted in isiZulu and the data was collated and analysed by the WIEGO team.
+Results from this research can be found here.

 Links to articles relating to impacts of COVID-19 pandemic on informal trade in SA